 IDrive has received lots of recommendations over the years.
 And this popular cloud storage certainly has some excellent features.
 But this is a competitive industry, and things change fast.
 So does IDrive still lead the pack – or is it falling behind the competition?

 Before you hand over your hard-earned money for an IDrive subscription, you’ll want to read on to see what we think of this service today.
 (Hint: it’s not the best we’ve reviewed!)

-So let’s start by covering the pros and cons.
+Let’s start by covering the pros and cons: